samuelhbne/vpn-launchpad/README.md

 #### 7. Stop and remove local proxy container from Pi box after surfing (optional)
 ```
 $ ./lproxy purge
+Local proxy found.
+Purging...
+Done.
 ```

 #### 8. Stop and remove VPN server from AWS after surfing
 ```
 $ ./vlp purge
+...
+Waiting Instance shutdown...
+Done.

+Removing Security Group of vlp-bionic...
+Security Group Removed.

+Deleting SSH Key-Pair of vlp-bionic...
+Done.
 ```
 Note: Removing VPN server from AWS after surfing is always recommended.
-Not only it reduces the cost for AWS service hiring, also it removes the potential trails from cloud to protect your privacy.
+It removes the potential trails from cloud to protect your privacy as well as reduces the cost for AWS service hiring.